 Patrick's captivity lasted until he was twenty, when he escaped after having a dream from God in which he was told to leave Ireland by going to the coast.
-There he found some sailors who took him back to Britian, where he reunited with his family.
+There he found some sailors who took him back to Britain and was reunited with his family.

 Patrick preached and converted all of Ireland for 40 years.
 He worked many miracles and wrote of his love for God in Confessions.
 After years of living in poverty, traveling and enduring much suffering he died March 17, 461.

 He died at Saul, where he had built the first Irish church.
 He is believed to be buried in Down Cathedral, Downpatrick.
 His grave was marked in 1990 with a granite stone.